vsee/new_personal_page/_pages/contact.md

 **Arranging a Meeting**

-Please find a suitable time for you on my [Meet-Me](https://doodle.com/vseeker) page.
+Please find a suitable time for you on my [Bookable Calendar](https://doodle.com/mm/volkerseeker/book-a-time).